nuejs/nue/packages/nuejs.org/index.md

 ---

-# The *Design* **Engineering** •Framework• for the /Web/
+# |The| *Design* **Engineering** •Framework• for the /Web/
-Nue is a static site generator (SSG) built from scratch for faster tooling, simpler codebases, and exceptional design. **You'll rediscover the fun of Web**
+Nue is a Static Site Generator (SSG) built from scratch for faster tooling, cleaner codebases, and broader possibilities. **It makes development •fun• again**

 [button "Why Nue" href="/docs/"]
 [button.secondary "Get started" href="/docs/installation"]

-## Closer to Metal
+## It's how the web works
-Nue shifts from JavaScript monoliths to simplicity, minimalism, and web standards.
-It transforms the way you build websites.
+Nue is engineered to support Progressive Enhancement.
+It shifts you to simplicity, minimalism, and web standards, bringing clarity to how you build websites

 [image]
   src: /img/roadmap-beta.png